publicdomainmap/.github/profile/README.md

 ## Contribution

 Contribution guidelines will be developed soon!
-If you would like to contribute to the project at this stage, please reach out to us directly at <team@openstreetmap.us>.
+If you would like to contribute to the project at this stage, please reach out to us directly at <admin@publicdomainmap.org>.

 ## Code of Conduct